Sidebar

 Discrepancies and Theft

-Discrepancies due to misuse or theft are the responsibility of the unit.
-Discrepancies must be followed up on and resolved immediately.
-In case of theft, units must notify the University Police Department and OIB.
-When a loss occurs, the fund will need to be replenished.
-A copy of the police report with accompanying documentation must be submitted to OIB and system campus cashier offices if applicable.
-Any misuse of funds may result in the fund being closed by OIB.
+Units are responsible for all discrepancies, whether due to misuse or theft, and must resolve them immediately.
+In the event of theft, the unit must notify the University Police Department and file a report if applicable.
+Following a loss, the fund must be replenished or formally reduced.
+A copy of the police report and any supporting documentation must be submitted to OIB and Internal Audit in alignment with the Administrative Policy: Reporting Suspected Misconduct.
+Fund misuse may result in closure of the fund by OIB.